 Designation would allow the development of infrastructure (roads, visitor center) if it is desired by local communities and does not adversely impact values the monument was established to protect.
-Similar monuments managed by the Forest Service and Bureau of Land Management have information kiosks but do not have visitor centers.
-Conservation groups associated with national monuments, including Friends of Plumas Wilderness, can help fund maintenance and development.
+Similar monuments managed by the Forest Service and Bureau of Land Management have information kiosks but do not have visitors centers.
+Conservation groups associated with national monuments can help fund maintenance and development.